UN food agency says its food stocks in Gaza have run out under Israel's blockade

 The WFP said in a statement that it delivered the last of its stocks to charity kitchens that it supports around Gaza.
 It said those kitchens are expected to run out of food in the coming days.

 Some 80% of Gaza’s population of more than 2 million relies primarily on charity kitchens for food, because other sources have shut down under Israel’s blockade, according to the U.N.
-The WFP has been supporting 37 kitchens that produced some 500,000 meals a day.
+The WFP has been supporting 47 kitchens that distribute 644,000 hot meals a day, WFP spokesperson Abeer Etefa told The Associated Press.

 Israel cut off entry of all food, fuel, medicine and other supplies to Gaza on March 2 and then resumed its bombardment and ground offensives two weeks later, shattering a two-month ceasefire with Hamas.
 It says the moves aim to pressure Hamas to release hostages it still holds.
 Rights groups have called the blockade a "starvation tactic" and a potential war crime.

-Israel has said Gaza has enough supplies after a surge of aid entered during the ceasefire and accuses Hamas of diverting aid for its purposes.
-Aid workers deny there is significant diversion of aid, saying the U.N. strictly monitors distribution.
+COGAT, the Israeli military agency in charge of coordinating aid in Gaza, declined to comment on the amount of supplies remaining in the territory.
+It has previously said Gaza had enough aid after a surge in distribution during the ceasefire.
+Israel accuses Hamas of diverting aid for its purposes.
+Humanitarian workers deny there is significant diversion, saying the U.N. strictly monitors distribution.
 They say the aid flow during the ceasefire was barely enough to cover the immense needs from throughout the war when only a trickle of supplies got in.

 With no new goods entering Gaza, many foods have disappeared from markets, including meat, eggs, fruits, dairy products and many vegetables.
 Prices for what remains have risen dramatically, becoming unaffordable for much of the population.
 Most families rely heavily on canned goods.